 Hello!
 My name is Anna Haraka and I am a sophomore in the Dyson school concentrating in Strategy and minoring in Leadership.
 My hometown is Bloomfield, New Jersey.
 Here at Cornell, I am the Vice President of Public Relations for the Dyson Undergraduate Council, Director of Membership for A Seat at the Table, a Dyson Ambassador, and a consulting analyst for Social Enterprise Group Cornell.
 Taking EDUC 2610 as a freshman was a defining experience for my first semester at Cornell and has made me an overall better person.
 I facilitated for the first time in the virtual space, and I am excited to pair my passions for social impact and effective communication facilitating in person facilitator for the first time!

-Hello!
-My name is Christy Atangana and I'm from NYC.
-I'm a junior studying Biology and Society with minors in Business and Inequalities Studies: Health Equity.
-Some organizations I am part of are APO, CU Image and Cornell Center of Health Equity - Student Chapter.
+I'm a senior studying Biology and Society with minors in Business and Inequalities Studies - Health Equity.
+Some organizations I'm a part of are Slope Day, Cornell Center for Health Equity - Student Chapter, and APO.
 I remember taking EDUC 2610 my freshman year and gaining new ways to communicate and relate to others.
 I am excited to facilitate for the first time, create new relationships, and learn from the great dialogues that will take place this semester!

 What's up!
 My name is David and I'm a member of the class of 2022 in the ILR school.
 I've been a facilitator since the first semester of my sophomore year.
 I'm from Los Angeles and I'm a big fan of the Lakers and all things on the West Coast.
 I also love hip-hop and r&b music (hit me for song recs), and I have an extensive durag collection.
 I enjoy cooking in my free time and getting to meet new people, so if you see me say hi!